KaiYan289/MIR-Bench/README.md

 **./get_prompts/main-freecotdirect/res:** The folder contains problem indices (as in construct_data_final.parquet) for MIR-Extended (with suffix "all") and MIR-Core (with suffix "quad").
 All indices corresponds to the order in ./get_generator/construct_data_final.parquet.

-### Alternatives for LFS
+### &#x2757; Downloading large files

-Specially, here are the alternative links for files managed by git lfs in case the bandwidth quota is reached:
+Specially, some files are too large to be uploaded in github (and lfs can be costly).
+We currently use placeholders for these files.
+To download the actual file, please use the alternative links below, or download them on the huggingface dataset **kaiyan289/MIR-Bench**:

 **./get_generator/data/apps/train.jsonl:** https://uofi.box.com/s/7f3zd0cyva6aimraszs9p9kjme7c9816

 **./eval/raw_output/GPT4o-0806_lliwt2drxg676152ba/manyshot_benchmark#64acc_quad_512.json:** https://uofi.box.com/s/e5p6t8m0xfqxy6vs0b89u15qzftr1p88

 **./eval/data/dataset_whitebox.tar:** https://uofi.box.com/s/v1rf6rwdk7oldvwbawej92576udfznhg.
-The content are also in the huggingface dataset **kaiyan289/MIR-Bench**. **We recommend to download dataset from huggingface instead of using github lfs.**

 ## &#x2699; Evaluation by Yourself